ivy-llc/ivy/docs/overview/deep_dive/ivy_frontends_tests.rst

     >>> a = np.array([[1., 5.]], dtype='float64')
     >>> b = np.array([[2., 4.]], dtype='float32')
     >>> print(helpers.assert_all_close(a, b))
-    AssertionError: the return with a TensorFlow backend produced data type of float32, while the return with a  backend returned a data type of float64.
+    AssertionError: the return with a TensorFlow backend produced a data type of float32, while the return with a  backend returned a data type of float64.

 Alias functions